 6 TECHNIQUE OF MILK RECORDING

 6.1 Duration

-Each periodical milk recording operation should extend over a period of 24 hours and an exhaustive milking should be carried out every time that it is felt necessary.
+Each periodical milk recording operation should extend over a period of 24 h and an exhaustive milking should be carried out every time that it is felt necessary.

 NOTE Milking carried out at the normal time interval immediately preceding the milking, which are the subject of the daily recording in question.
 The results of this milking are noted but not normally included in the calculation.

 6.2 Determination of the Quantity of Milk Produced

-By means of GPS enabled smart weighing scale (digital) or a weighing machine graduated in units of not more than 100 g, which is approved by the authorities responsible for supervising the milk recording practices and tested/calibrated periodically, determine the mass of milk collected at the usual milking times from the cattle under test, during 24 hours.
+By means of GPS enabled smart weighing scale (digital) or a weighing machine graduated in units of not more than 100 g, which is approved by the authorities responsible for supervising the milk recording practices and tested/calibrated periodically, determine the mass of milk collected at the usual milking times from the cattle under test, during 24 h.
 Express the result in kilograms, to one decimal place.

 6.3 Determination of Fat, SNF and Protein

 6.3.1 Constitution of the Sample

 At each milking, draw a sample after complete milking and thorough mixing of the milk from individual cattle.
-Approximately, 40-50 ml milk should be collected as sample for milk component analysis.
-Milk testing for components should be done for individual milking session of the day (24 hrs.).
+Approximately, 40 ml to 50 ml milk should be collected as sample for milk component analysis.
+Milk testing for components should be done for individual milking session of the day (24 h).
 Components should be estimated by taking weighted average of all the milking session of the day.

 6.3.2 Keeping of the Samples

 It is important that the milk be kept under conditions in which it cannot deteriorate.
-One method of ensuring this is to maintain it at a temperature as close to 4 °C but above 0 °C. Another method is to add a preservative to the milk (for instance, potassium dichromate or Bronopol in the proportion of 1 g per litre of milk).
+One method of ensuring this is to maintain it at a temperature as close to 4 °C but above 0 °C. Another method is to add a preservative to the milk (for instance, potassium dichromate or bronopol in the proportion of 1 g per litre of milk).
 In the second method, provision should be made for the treated milk to have a distinctive colour to avoid it being mistaken for untreated milk.
 Moreover, should the additive be highly toxic, the receptacle containing the treated milk should be clearly marked to identify it.

 6.3.3 Determine the butterfat content of the average sample by the Gerber method [see IS 1224 (Part 1)] or milk component analyzers.